Prajwal-Gupta/Detecting-Alzheimer-s-Disease-in-MRI-using-Deep-Learning/README.md

 The images in the dataset are already preprocessed which makes it easier and faster to work with.
 The frequency of images of each category are: Class-1: 896, Class-2: 64, Class-3: 3200 and Class-4: 2240.

-Distribution of images in the dataset-
+## Distribution of images in the dataset ##

 ![image](https://github.com/Prajwal-Gupta/Detecting-Alzheimer-s-Disease-in-MRI-using-Deep-Learning/assets/61011807/abbf7168-33a5-4bcb-a027-c1b3fe3baee4)

-Sample Dataset-
+## Sample Dataset- ##

 ![image](https://github.com/Prajwal-Gupta/Detecting-Alzheimer-s-Disease-in-MRI-using-Deep-Learning/assets/61011807/714cbd59-a9d9-4b25-9d83-76a908b70fe9)

-*This project was published as a paper in the International Conference of Internet of Things 2023
+*This project was published as a paper at the International Conference of Internet of Things 2023